64bit-lunarteam/WebbyRevamped/README.md

 If you don't have python, get it [here](https://www.python.org/downloads/)

-Make a new text file and paste the [source code](https://github.com/64bit-lunarteam/WebbyRevamped/blob/main/Webby/webbyrevamp.py) into it, now you can use Webby.
+Go to [Webby](https://github.com/64bit-lunarteam/WebbyRevamped/blob/main/Webby/webbyrevamp.py). and in the top right corner, press ```Download raw file```.
+Now, you have Webby!